 EMDR is a psychotherapy approach that complements group therapy and 12 Step programing at our Scottsdale treatment center.
 Each client’s addiction treatment plan is individualized to meet their unique needs.
 Not all clients in our outpatient rehab program will require EMDR, but for some, it can be highly effective for long-term recovery.

 EMDR therapy uses the client’s rapid eye movements to process trauma.
-Compared to what many picture as traditional “talk therapy,” EMDR relies more on physical movement during each session.
+Compared to what many pictures as traditional “talk therapy,” EMDR relies more on physical movement during each session.

 In the beginning phases of EMDR therapy, an EMDR therapist records a thorough history of the client and develops a treatment plan.
-In treatment, the client will discuss history that led to addiction and behaviors that have resulted due to trauma experienced.
-The therapist will create a treatment plan that addresses:
+In treatment, the client will discuss the history that led to addiction and behaviors resulting from trauma experienced.
+The therapist will create a treatment plan that addresses the following:

-Gradually, the client will be asked to recall more pleasant events, as the therapist uses different physical movements.
-EMDR therapy techniques are used to decrease the power of traumatic memories and change the way memories are stored in the brain.
+Gradually, the client will be asked to recall more pleasant events as the therapist uses different physical movements.
+EMDR therapy techniques decrease the power of traumatic memories and change how memories are stored in the brain.

 As the way traumatic memories are stored changes, EMDR can help diminish stress and anxiety.
 This helps clients in addiction recovery combat negative feelings that can lead to substance abuse and relapse.
 If a client was using drugs or alcohol to deal with trauma, the weakening of disturbing memories can eliminate the need to use substances to cope.

 One of the largest studies on child abuse, neglect and well-being later in life found that traumatic experiences in childhood increase a person’s risk for developing substance abuse.
 The research shows a significant relationship between trauma and addiction.
 That’s why EMDR trauma therapy can be instrumental in helping addicts recover.